emi-hi/tinyapp/README.md

 ### now that you have added a url, you can see your url list on the index!
 !["screenshot of urls index page"](https://github.com/emi-hi/tinyapp/blob/master/docs/urlsIndex.png)

 ### if you want to edit a long url, click "edit".
-It will take you to that url's individual page
+It will take you to that url's individual page.
+The individual page also contains analytics such as views, unique views, timestamps of views, and date created.
+All are reset when url is edited.
 !["screenshot of url edit page"](https://github.com/emi-hi/tinyapp/blob/master/docs/urlsEdit.png)

 ### users cannot access the individual pages for short urls that are not associated with their accounts.